bluehill6242/Data-Science-Project/README.md

 # Data-Science-Project
-This repository contain my work related to data science
+This repository contain my work related to data science using R programming